-- ▷ Store states that has been visited before into DISK and maintain them as sorted \Rightarrow closed list. - $\triangleright Store the QUEUE into DISK \Rightarrow open list.$ - Memory: buffers - \triangleright Most recently visited nodes \Rightarrow closed list. - \triangleright Candidates of possible newly explored nodes \Rightarrow open list. - Merge the buffer of visited nodes (closed list) with the one in DISK when memory is full. - Append the buffer of newly explored nodes (open list) to the QUEUE in DISK when memory is full or it is empty. - ▶ We only need to know when a newly explored node has been visited or not when it is about to be removed from the QUEUE. - ▷ The decision of whether it has been visited or not can be delayed.
+- ▷ Store states that has been visited before into DISK and maintain them as sorted \Rightarrow closed list. - $\triangleright Store the QUEUE into DISK \Rightarrow open list.$ - Memory: buffers - $\triangleright Most recently visited nodes \Rightarrow closed list.$ - \triangleright Candidates of possible newly explored nodes \Rightarrow open list. - Merge closed list in memory with the one in DISK when memory is full - Append the buffer of newly explored nodes (open list) to the QUEUE in DISK when memory is full or QUEUE in DISK is empty. - ▶ We only need to know when a newly explored node has been visited or not when it is about to be removed from the QUEUE. - ▷ The decision of whether it has been visited or not can be delayed.